Madison County, IN Marriage License Information

 Are same sex marriages legal?

 Yes, Madison County will issue marriage licenses to same-sex couples.
-Alabama recognizes same-sex marriages as valid as any other marriage.
+Indiana recognizes same-sex marriages as valid as any other marriage.